j-griffith/sos-ci/README.md

 - You have to have an OpenStack Third Party CI account to monitor the Gerrit Stream
 - All of this work thus far assumes running on an OpenStack Cloud
+- Update/Modify sos_ci/ansible/vars.yml for your OpenStack creds
+- If you want to do multi-nic (ie: seperate network for iSCSI, use multi-nic options)
+- In order to use the mail notification option, install:
+  * postfix
+  * sendmail

 Current Status
 --------------
+Update Dec 22, 2014
+* Been running this for a few months now, pretty reliably
+* Only issues I've encountered are cleanup issues from Tempest after busy weeks I can get to a point where I have over 5K accounts and several thousand volumes, rather than messing with trying to detect the state in ansible and cleanup during idle period, I just wrote a cron job to do this for me each day.

 Still very much a work in progress.
 Where it stands as of Aug 25, 17:50 UTC
 * Source your OpenStack creds file
 * Make sure default image-id, flavor, key-name etc are good, or specify in a creds file (to be added)